"Getting Stoned with Yoda" Ruger GP100 Trigger Job

 Duration: 31:51

-This video details a professional trigger job on a Ruger GP100 revolver, performed by gunsmith Terry G. The process involves careful disassembly, analysis of the hammer and sear mechanism, and precise 'stoning' (polishing) of contact surfaces to reduce friction.
-The result is a significantly smoother and lighter double-action trigger pull, enhancing the firearm's performance.
+This guide details a professional trigger job on a Ruger GP100, performed by master gunsmith Terry G. It covers the disassembly of the trigger group, the precise stoning (polishing) of internal contact surfaces to reduce friction and improve trigger pull, and reassembly.
+The process emphasizes maintaining safety by not altering critical sear angles.
+The video concludes with range testing, confirming a significantly smoother and lighter double-action pull, enhancing the firearm's performance.

 Quick Summary

-The 'stoning' process for a Ruger GP100 trigger job involves polishing internal contact surfaces like the hammer and sear with a fine stone and oil.
-This reduces friction for a smoother, lighter double-action pull while maintaining critical sear angles for safety.
+A Ruger GP100 trigger job involves carefully disassembling the trigger group and polishing internal contact surfaces with a fine stone and oil.
+This process, known as stoning, reduces friction for a smoother, lighter pull without altering critical sear angles, ensuring firearm safety and enhanced performance.

 Chapters